nleguillarme/taxonerd/README.md

 ## Cite TaxoNERD

-Le Guillarme, N., & Thuiller, W. (2021).
+Le Guillarme, N., & Thuiller, W. (2022).
 [TaxoNERD: deep neural models for the recognition of taxonomic entities in the ecological and evolutionary literature](https://doi.org/10.1111/2041-210X.13778).
-In *Methods in Ecology and Evolution*.
-British Ecological Society.
+Methods in Ecology and Evolution, 13(3), 625-641.

 ## Features